josuepaniagua/Josue-s-Professional-Portfolio/README.md

 ## Credits

-Credit to my mom for give me the idea for the main purple theme.
+Credit to my mom for giving me the idea for the main purple theme.

 ## License